THE UNDERGRADUATE COLLEGE

 BACHELOR OF ARTS DEGREE PROGRAMS

-Bachelor of Arts degree programs are designed for students who want to concentrate in the arts and sciences, perhaps supplementing their study with business courses that strengthen their professional education and career opportunities.
+Bachelor of Arts degree programs are designed for students who want to concentrate in areas such as the humanities, the social sciences, or natural and applied sciences, while also supplementing their major with business courses that strengthen their professional career opportunities.

 Arts and Sciences majors are available in:

 The Liberal Arts Major is available to all students who wish to design (A) a single, traditional concentration in a discipline without an established major; or (B) an interdisciplinary concentration in an area such as gender studies.